5 Surprising Benefits of B12 Shots

 The benefits of B12 shots are most pronounced in those with a B12 deficiency.
 So, who is most at risk for developing this deficiency?

-According to Invigor Medical drawing on info from The National Institutes of Health, some of the biggest risk factors for B12 deficiency are vegetarian/vegan diets, pregnancy/breastfeeding, and aging.
+Some of the biggest risk factors for B12 deficiency are vegetarian/vegan diets, pregnancy/breastfeeding, and aging.
+(Invigor Medical via The National Institutes of Health)

 Aging can make it more difficult for the body to break down and absorb B12.
 For this reason, it’s even more important as we age to talk to a doctor about whether or not our bodies are absorbing the vitamins we need.

-“It is recommended that adults over the age of 50 increase their sources of vitamin B12 through diet, fortified foods, B12 shots, or other supplements that can increase their B12 consumption.”Quotation from Invigor Medical with info pulled from a fact sheet for health professionals by The National Institutes of Health
+“It is recommended that adults over the age of 50 increase their sources of vitamin B12 through diet, fortified foods, B12 shots, or other supplements that can increase their B12 consumption.”(Invigor Medical via a fact sheet for health professionals by The National Institutes of Health

 For information on the importance of bioavailability as it relates to athletes, check out Why Your Duathlon Training Plan Needs Vitamin Infusion Therapy.